Industry Roundtable Focuses on Strengthening Construction Pathways

 Stakeholders in Pierce County’s construction industry convened recently to discuss challenges facing trades pathways.

-The group also highlighted a series of systematic challenges, including long waitlists for apprenticeships, low-bid contracts affecting apprenticeship hour requirements, and a lack of tool resources.
+The group also highlighted a series of systemic challenges, including low-bid contracts affecting apprenticeship hour requirements and lack of required tools.
 Participants highlighted the significance of employers investing in their workforce and the role of sponsorship programs in helping individuals enter the trades, which can have a substantial impact.

-As we move forward with this ongoing discussion, we also move forward with collaboration and action.
-The new Eastside Training Center, led by Clover Park Technical College is offering Low Voltage & Construction Trades training this spring, with a focus on high-wage career pathways.
-This is a collaborative endeavor with much room to grow.
-Partners in this work are thinking about ways to bring additional training, childcare resources, and more to the location.
+The new Eastside Training Center, led by Clover Park Technical College is offering Low Voltage Electrician & Construction Trades training this spring, focusing on high-wage career pathways.
+This is a collaborative endeavor with exciting potential.
+Partners are strategizing how to bring additional training, childcare, and more to the new training site.

-The next Industry Roundtable for Construction will convene during the next quarter.
-Our team is looking to engage larger employers, school districts, and pre-apprenticeship graduates to bring even more voices into this discussion.
-This meeting reinforced that we are all committed to breaking down barriers, expanding access, and ensuring that the construction workforce reflects the communities we serve.
+The next Construction Industry Roundtable will convene this summer/fall.
+Our team is looking to engage larger employers, school districts, and pre-apprenticeship graduates to add critical voices and expand perspectives.

 If you are interested in participating in a future Roundtable, email [email protected]